thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 ### **A Brief History on Application Support**

+From the mid to late 1990's to the early 2000's, when the internet was first coming into the mainstream in business and software development, web applications became popular due to their accessability and interoperability with other web applications.
+These conditions were the precursors to the ubiquity of web-based APIs that software developers, platform engineers, and DevOps engineers use today.

+To deploy these web applications was very costly and time consuming.
+This was due to several factors, but the list includes but is not limited to the following (in no particular order):

+* Physical server procurement and provisioning

+* Network configuration and integration of the server

+* Securing and granting access to servers

+Effectively, a systems administrator or similarly functioning role, would need to acquire and provision a physical server.
+Next, the systems administrator would coordinate with the network administrator to ensure proper addition and membership to the network/LAN.
+The systems administrator would then secure access to the server, and finally another list of subsequent tasks were performed to enable the web application to be deployed.

 While very costly, this process was unfortunately very necessary.
 Worse still, the system administrators needed to isolate these servers and their applications from one another.
 Even when isolation was successful, one application could bring down an entire server and all the other applications it hosted, further compounding the issue.
 They needed a solution that would allow for some level of customization when provisioning servers, while reducing or